 Since enzyme 17/20 lyase is critical for hormone production, this can become a serious problem.
 It blocks the conversion of cholesterol to hormone production, which is why your progesterone levels get low.

-This leads to an imbalance in both your sex hormones, such as progesterone and the hormones that are normally produced.
-This serious hormone imbalance is the culprit behind progesterone deficiency.
+This leads to an imbalance in sex hormones, including progesterone, as well as other hormones.
 This is why so many women have progesterone issues.

 The insufficient production of progesterone leads to progesterone deficiency, estrogen-progesterone imbalance, hormonal imbalances, worsened PMS, perimenopausal, or menopausal symptoms, infertility, low sex drive, irritability, moodiness, fatigue, brain fog, blood sugar imbalances, and other issues.